 It’s very exciting to imagine what Generation Z will want from professional coaches as they hit the coach training market in around ten years – as this group of adults will have encountered an even a greater amount of screen time than their predecessors.
 Put these markets together and they will form a large part of your coaching business.
 They are looking for convenient coaching services that align with their way of being in the world.
 There will be considerable financial reward in providing them with a service that suits and speaks to them.

 For example, Millennials (and soon Generation Z) form a very large part of the self-improvement market which is worth 13.2 billion in the United States alone.
 Interestingly, they will also be big consumers of online content: MP3 downloads, e-books, webinars, online courses and self-help apps.
 As a coach, these will be part of your business life. *1

-That is why, at ICA, we go to great pains to make you “coach confident” as well business ready.
-Having studied in an e-learning environment, you exit our coach training programs equipped to access virtual assistants or create a webinars as well as being “coach confident”.
+That is why, at ICA, we go to great pains to make you “coach confident” as well as business ready.
+Having studied in an e-learning environment, you exit our coach training programs equipped to access virtual assistants or create a webinar as well as being “coach confident”.

 Yes, the world is finally catching up to ICA !

 Consider the professional reasons for e-learning.
 You want certification and experience of diverse settings.

 ICA has always believed that professional standards and training are essential for anyone setting themselves up as a coach.
 ICF and Price Waterhouse Coopers’ global coaching study found that the U.S. coaching market was worth $955 million in 2015.
 Market data expects this to rise to $1.02 billion in 2016.
 The “average” U.S. coach makes $62,000/year.